abathgate007/agents/README.md

 ## 🚀 What It Does

-- Accepts a software requirements specification (SRS) and architecture diagram (in Mermaid format).
+- Accepts a software requirements and design specification for a product/feature release
+- Assesses if there is sufficient documentation to perform a design review (rejects if necessary)
+- Converts diagrams to mermaid format
-- Submits the review request to multiple LLMs (OpenAI, Anthropic Claude, Gemini, DeepSeek, Groq, Ollama).
+- Submits the review request to multiple LLMs getting security design reviews as output
-- Collects and displays each model's security design review.
-- Judges and ranks the LLMs based on the completeness and accuracy of their reviews.
-- Merges the best parts of each response into a single synthesized report.

----

-## 📌 Review Steps Followed by the Agent

-Each model is asked to perform a full security design review including:

-1. Define scope and system boundaries
-2. Create detailed data flow diagrams
-3. Apply STRIDE or similar frameworks
-4. Rate and prioritize threats
-5. Document mitigations
-6. Rank risks
-7. Provide a final summary and recommendations

----

-## 📁 Project Structure

-- `design_review_agent_poc.py`: The interactive Jupyter notebook powering the whole process
-- `.env`: API keys for OpenAI, Claude, Gemini, etc. (excluded from repo)
-- `README.md`: This file
+- Each ouputted security design review is evaluated and may be rejected with reasons back to the model N times
+- All the accepted design reviews are then merged to get a superset of security findings and recommendations with no duplicates.
+- This merging process is also subject to an evaluation-reject-with-reason loop

 ---

 ## 🛠️ Setup